 Recently I went to a “secret” lookout point while wandering around to find Lord Gosamaru’s tomb.
 It is not really a secret, but it is not well-known.
 Probably because it is actually under construction and not all the way opened yet… ?!

-So, as I ascended the hill from after visiting Gosamaru’s tomb, I decided to take the small path that led to this mystery place.
+So, as I ascended the hill from after visiting Gosamaru’s tomb (just around the corner), I decided to take the small path that led to this mystery place.
 It is closed off to cars as there is a chain across the path to block cars, but it is easy to walk around and there are no signs saying “entrance prohibited” 「入場禁止」 as it is a public walking path.
 I walked along the worn-down path for a bit, until I saw a brand new structure… a ramp, some stairs, all leading to an observation platform!
 This was indeed a surprise.
 The bottom ramp was taped off (I assume because the side railings were not installed in some areas), so I didn’t push my luck and enter it.
 Instead I kept walking along the path that was parallel to the ramp and stairs.
 At the top of the path, there was a clearing and you could overlook the town… I could see over towards my house!
 Since there was no tape blocking off the very top platform, I went ahead and took a peek standing on the new platform, since the view was a little bit better with the extra few feet in height.
 Amazing!
 What a view, and well worth the short walk.

 Hopefully they “officially” open this viewing platform soon.
 The structure looked almost complete and was structurally sound (just use common sense).
 It is fine to enter the path and walk up to the observation area since it is public.
 However, please be considerate and quiet because there are family graves close by– we walked by 2 families cleaning the graves in the area just next to the path up.

 **UPDATE: it is not opened yet, but they have paved the path walking up to it and most of the construction looks pretty complete.
 I expect this will be officially opened soon!